María Dolores Katarain

-María Dolores González Katarain (14 May 1954 – 10 September 1986), also known as Yoyes, was an iconic woman leader of Basque terrorist group ETA (Euskadi Ta Askatasuna), who became a symbol because of the tragic circumstances of her life.
+María Dolores González Katarain (14 May 1954 – 10 September 1986), also known as Yoyes, was an iconic female leader of armed Basque separatist group ETA (Euskadi Ta Askatasuna), who became a symbol because of the tragic circumstances of her life.

-Yoyes was the first woman to enter the senior ETA leadership, but she decided to leave the organisation to start a new life.
-Her former comrades regarded her as a traitor and she was killed by ETA in 1986 in her home town of Ordizia, during a local festival, in front of her three-year-old son.
+Yoyes was the first woman to enter the senior ETA leadership, but she decided to leave the organization to start a new life.
+Her former comrades regarded her as a traitor, and she was killed by ETA in 1986 in her hometown of Ordizia, during a local festival, in front of her three-year-old son.
 The killing led to unprecedented criticism of ETA in the Basque Country.

 Early life

 Dolores González Katarain was born in Ordizia, Gipuzkoa, on 14 May 1954.
-Her parents were Luis González and Angelita Katarain; and she was the second of nine children.
-Her paternal grandfather, who came to Ordizia from León, a Castillian province, owned the grocery store in the town, where Yoyes would sometimes help out on breaks from school.
+Her parents were Luis González and Angelita Katarain; she was the second of nine children.
+Her paternal grandfather, who moved to Ordizia from León, a Castillian province, owned the grocery store in the town, where Yoyes would sometimes help out on breaks from school.
 Her family lived on the outskirts of Ordizia in a house called Goitine.

-According to her schoolfriend, Elixabete Garmendia, Yoyes always had a sense of responsibility.
+According to her school friend, Elixabete Garmendia, Yoyes always had a sense of responsibility.
 "She was pretty reserved but she had a way of making deep connections with people.
 She wanted to talk about books and ideas - she was very curious about the world around her."